 Disconnect the cable from one POS connector from the O2k main unit.
-Leave the connector itself attached to the oxygraph chamber but protect the open connection of the cable against ESD by e.g. wrapping it in parafilm.
+Leave the connector attached itself to the chamber but protect the open connection of the cable against ESD by e.g. wrapping it in parafilm.
 You also can remove the entire connector and store it in a save place.
 Connect the NO amplification box to the now free O2 plug of the O2k main unit.
 If the O2k is switched on, make sure that the correct polarisation voltage is set before proceeding.